MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/connect-linux-virtual-machine-ssh.md

     sudo npm install --save applicationinsights
     ```

-1. Use nano editor to add the environment variable to the `start` script in `package.json`.
+1. Use [Nano](https://www.nano-editor.org/dist/latest/nano.html#Editor-Basics) editor to add the environment variable to the `start` script in `package.json`.
 Replace REPLACE-WITH-YOUR-KEY`` with your instrumentation key value.
 This change sends the Application Insights instrumentation key through PM2 to your web app.

     ```json
     {